marctorrellas/title_detector/README.md

 ## Installation

 The system required Python3 and conda installed.
 Step by step recommended installation:

 1. Create a new virtual environment using conda

     `conda create --name a_name python=3.7`

-2. Activate environment
+1. Activate environment

     `conda activate a_name`

+1. (From source) This is not really an installation, just allows to create the environment (this might take a while)

+    `poetry install`

-2. Install as (this might take a while)
+1. (From whl, skip if done from source) Install as (this might take a while)

-    `python setup.py install`
+    `pip install title_detector-0.1.0-py3-none-any.whl`

+1. (Both cases) Install spacy language model

+    `python -m spacy download en_core_web_sm`

 ## Usage

-From the root project directory type:
+From the root project directory type (this is not required if installed with the wheel as package):

     title_detector [command] [possible args]